 , which is a unique identifier for the task

-depending on the success of the task.The message broker carries task assignments, updates, and results across the entire TacoQ system.
+that can be later used to retrieve the task's status and results.The message broker carries task assignments, status updates, and results across the entire TacoQ system.
 The broker is also responsible for routing the tasks to the correct set of workers based on its properties.

 TacoQ uses RabbitMQ as its message broker.